victoriarosebender/FetchAnalysis/QuestionAnswers.md

 Moving on to the analysis,

-What are the top 5 brands by receipts scanned among users 21 and over?
+**What are the top 5 brands by receipts scanned among users 21 and over?**
+The answer is invalid due to missing data.
+Below is the result I was able to pull based on the limited data and queryF can be reran once the data is complete.
+DEAN'S DAIRY DIP with 1 unique receipt attached to it.

 **Who are Fetch’s power users?**